-Normally, dental veneer procedure can be completed in just 2 dental visits, which may span over 6 weeks.
-These dental visits would be comprehensive and may require some hours of dental examination and tooth preparation.
+Normally, a dental veneer procedure can be completed in just 2 dental visits, which may span over 6 weeks.
+These dental visits would be comprehensive and may require some hours of the dental examination and tooth preparation.

 The dental examination stage is very important because at this stage the dentist would identify if there are any dental health issues that must be addressed first before placing the dental veneer.
 At this stage, your dentist would also work with you to choose highly recommended veneer material and shade.
 Advanced dental technologies like imaging technologies can help you to have a preview of your desired results.
 Once the dental examination is completed, your dentist would commence the veneers treatment according to the designed customized plan.

 You may experience a level of pain during the veneers treatment in Houston.
-This is because the tooth preparation involves the removal of a part of your tooth enamel which is slightly painful.
-However, your dentist may administer local anaesthesia, use audio/visual distractions, or any other method to help you relax and stay comfortable.
+This is because tooth preparation involves the removal of a part of your tooth enamel which is slightly painful.
+However, your dentist may administer local anesthesia, use audio/visual distractions, or any other method to help you relax and stay comfortable.

 Durability – How Long Do Veneers Last On Your Teeth?

 Typically, dental veneers can last for about 10 to 15 years with good and proper dental care.
 The porcelain veneers are stronger and are more durable.
 As a result, they tend to live longer for several years.
-Nevertheless, just like the natural teeth, the dental veneer is still susceptible to damage.
+Nevertheless, just like natural teeth, the dental veneer is still susceptible to damage.
 This means that the dental veneer may break or come off.
 Despite the fact that veneers are durable and are made from strong cemented dental materials, they are still destructible.